 I’m in Japan now.
 Sure, I can say ohayō gozaimasu ‘good morning’, arigatō gozaimasu ‘thank you very much’ and order basic food items, e.g. I have shōchū rokku ‘(Japanese) vodka on the rocks,’ down.

 But, as a linguist, I can’t help but pay attention to the language when I’m here.
-At the moment I have two linguistic observations:
+At the moment I have two linguiobservations:

-1) The Japanese word for ‘buffet’ is viking (pronounced baikingu)
+In the Japanese language the word for ‘buffet’ is viking (pronounced baikingu)